niplav/site/99_problems_klong_solution.md

 ### P56 (**) Symmetric binary trees.

 In this function, `mirror` is inlined into `s56`.
 It roughly works like
-this: Two trees are the mirror of of each other if and only if both trees are either empty or have the same shape and
+this: Two trees are the mirror of each other if and only if both trees are either empty or have the same shape and

 * The left subtree of the left tree has the same shape as the right subtree of the right tree, and